Find here core components for work to promote rational use (stewardship) of antibiotics in different health care settings.

 Diagnostics

-Diagnostics are used to determine what disease a patient is afflicted by, and in the case of infectious diseases what is causing the disease.
-It is the clinical assessment of symptoms and results from diagnostic tests made by the healthcare provider.
-This information is then used to determine what the appropriate therapy is: for example a specific antibiotic, other medicines or bed rest.
-Rational use programs are dependent on good diagnostics, i.e. a well-educated health workers and access to relevant diagnostic tests.
+Diagnostics are used to determine what disease a patient has, and in the case of infectious diseases what is causing the disease.
+A patient diagnosis is based on the clinical assessment of symptoms made by the healthcare provider, and the results from diagnostic tests.
+This information is used to determine what the appropriate therapy is.
+For example a specific antibiotic, other medicines or bed rest.
+Rational use programs are dependent on good diagnostics, that is, a well-educated health worker and access to relevant diagnostic tests.

 Learn more about diagnostics in these ReAct articles: